zertovitch/gwindows/gwindows/readme.txt

 ------------------------------------------------------------------------------
 --                                                                          --
---             GWINDOWS - Ada 95 Framework for Win32 Development            --
+--            GWINDOWS - Ada 95 Framework for Windows Development           --
 --                                                                          --
 --                             G W I N D O W S                              -- --                                                                          --
 --                               R E A D M E                                -- --                                                                          --
---                  Copyright (C) 1999 - 2005 David Botton                  --
+--                  Copyright (C) 1999 - 2012 David Botton                  --
 --                                                                          --
 -- This is free software;  you can  redistribute it  and/or modify it under -- -- terms of the  GNU General Public License as published  by the Free Soft- --